SCORING RUBRIC

 • Coverage

-• Assesses the control's ability to mitigate the behavior described in the description of the (sub-)technique while also considering the (sub-)technique's Procedure Examples section to ensure the score assessment is grounded in real-world occurrences of the (sub-)technique.
+• Assesses the capability's ability to mitigate the behavior described in the description of the (sub-)technique while also considering the (sub-)technique's Procedure Examples section to ensure the score assessment is grounded in real-world occurrences of the (sub-)technique.

 • Temporal

-• Assesses how frequently the control operates.
+• Assesses how frequently the capability operates.

 • Is it real-time?